Guide to Renting a Camper in Iceland

 And, as you’ve already seen when we compared the prices for renting a campervan in Iceland to the cost of renting a car and booking a hotel, renting a campervan is far more affordable than other travel options in Iceland — especially if you’re travelling as a group or a family.

 Plus, we include all your insurance and you get free cancellation up to 48 hours in advance of your pick-up time.

-Learn more about renting a camper with Lava Car Rental and start planning your trip to Iceland, today!
+Learn more about renting a campervan with Lava Car Rental and start planning your trip to Iceland, today!